jpemendonca/MERN_EcommerceProjectDevWeb/README.md

+# Ecommerce Project
-This is a Ecommerce Project created using MongoDB, Express, React and Node
+This project was created using MongoDB, Express, React and Node

-How to execute
+## How to execute

 First create your .env file in backend folder